qcr/benchbot_eval/README.md

 # BenchBot Evaluation
 BenchBot Evaluation contains the code used for evaluating the performance of a BenchBot system in two core semantic scene understanding tasks: semantic SLAM, and scene change detection.
 The easiest way to use this module is through the helper scripts provided with the [BenchBot software stack](https://github.com/RoboticVisionOrg/benchbot).

-For both types of semantic scene understanding task, the tested system will need to produce a results file describing the 3D bounding box location of objects from within the following class list:
+For both types of semantic scene understanding task, the tested system will need to produce a results file describing the 3D bounding box (cuboid) location of objects from within the following class list:
 ```
 [bottle, cup, knife, bowl, wine glass, fork, spoon, banana, apple, orange, cake, potted plant, mouse, keyboard, laptop, cell phone, book, clock, chair, table, couch, bed, toilet, tv, microwave, toaster, refrigerator, oven, sink, person]
 ```